arvenil/arvenil/README.md

 # Hi,

-My Name is Kamil Dziedzic, a Backend Developer, former IT manager and former full-stack web developer aspiring to become proper Software Engineer for the next generation internet - decentralized, private and encrypted.
+My Name is Kamil Dziedzic, a Backend Developer, former IT Manager and former Full-Stack Developer aspiring to become proper Software Engineer for the next generation internet - decentralized, private and encrypted.

 Will you help me?